 The Council is currently forecasting a shortfall on our own General Fund budget of c£1.8m in 2020/21 after the allocation of government grant funding and the recently announced income compensation scheme.
-The Revenue Account Housing forecasting a £0.7m shortfall for which no government support has yet been provided.
+The Housing Revenue Account is forecasting a £0.7m shortfall for which no government support has yet been provided.